slist/cbapi-qt-demo/README.md

 ## Support

-If you have questions on the Carbon Black Qt API, please contact us at stephane.list@gmail.com
+If you have questions on the Carbon Black Qt API, please contact me at slist@vmware.com

 ## License